isomerpages/govtech-gobusiness/news-and-updates/news/_posts/2022-02-20-post-new-features-and-improvements.md

 permalink: /news-and-updates/news/2022Q1-new-features
 published: true
 preview: |
   Enjoy an even more integrated and seamless experience on GoBusiness with a brand new GoBusiness Dashboard, new and improved e-Advisers, and more!
-Here's what you can expect.
+These are what you can expect.
 image: /images/news/GoBusiness Dashboard Official Launch.jpg
 ---